U.S. regulators hand Wall Street a major win with stripped-down 'Volcker Rule'

 The rewrite aims to clarify which trades are exempt from the ban, such as when banks facilitate client trades and hedge risks, and to expand those exemptions.
 The final rewrite scraps a proposed new test for identifying proprietary trading that banks complained would have made the rule even more complicated.

-That proposed “accounting test” was meant to replace a more subjective test that aimed to identify whether a trader intended a trade to be speculative.
+That proposed “accounting test” was meant to replace a more subjective test that aimed to identify if a trader intended a trade to be speculative.
 But banks argued it could apply to a host of additional financial instruments not meant to be covered by the rule.

 The final rule scraps that proposal for large Wall Street firms, instead simplifying the original test and only applying it to much smaller banks.